vmorgan-lab/TLE_node_connectivity/README.md

 	•	Figure_plot.m: will plots node strength per edge figures for regions of interest (Figure 1).
 This script will calculate the node strength by using 			Node_strength.m function, then will correct the post-surgical node strength for post-surgical follow-up and duration of disease prior to surgery and pre-surgical node strength for duration of disease prior to surgery by using FC_correction.m function and will plot figure for 			corrected node strength values.

-	•	Example.m: An example of how to organize your data and run co des.
+	•	Example.m: An example of how to organize your data and run codes.